Chennux/arch-tuto-installation/README.md

 Bonne lecture !

 For English speakers, please note that an English translation of the tutorial has been made by Arzo, avalaible at <https://www.theneonfoxsden.com/arch_tuto/tuto.html>.
-I thank him warmly for this work!
+I thank them warmly for this work!